chase-moskal/webp-hero/README.md

 ### use webp-hero's native es-modules, like in the future

-if you're from the future, you'll probably want to use proper modules, either natively in the browser, or perhaps with optimization via rollup
+if you're from the future, you'll probably want to use proper modules, either natively in the browser, or perhaps with optimization via rollup or what-have-you

-this won't work in older browsers, but is great for bringing webp-support to firefox, edge, and safari
+this won't work in older browsers, but is great for bringing webp-support to safari and ie11

 here's how you can use webp-hero like in the future, but today